cloudflare/cloudflare-docs/content/api/_partials/_change-api-key.md

   list: never
 ---

-If you believe your API key might be compromised, you should change your API key:
+If your API key might be compromised, change your API key:

 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com).
 2. Go to **Profile** > **API Tokens**.